 This will open a new page that will list clients that you have defined previously and the option to add new clients when necessary:

 In this screenshot, you can see two different types of icons and this will be explained in a different article.
-For now, to create a new client, click on Add Client and enter the name of the new client as well as the country where they are located, if you have the information.
+To create a new client, click on Add client and enter the name of the new client as well as the country where they are located if you have the information.

 Once you have added all of your current clients — and project groups where applicable — we can proceed with adding users to the account.